Tire

 Driving Experience

 When driving, you may experience some signs of low pressure.
-There are several indicators of low tire pressure on the road, such as steering noise when turning, a rough ride, or steering issues.
-If you experience any of these problems, you should inspect your wheels to rule out any potential problems.
+Several indicators of low tire pressure on the road include steering noise when turning, a rough ride, or steering issues.
+If you experience these problems, inspect your wheels to avoid any potential issues.

 Check PSI Method